SFDO-Tooling/CumulusCI/docs/managed_package.rst

 .. note::

     By default, the ``--publish`` option is set to false.
-The ``is_listed`` checkbox must be manually enabled on the plan version to make it visible to external users.
+    This means that external users are only able to access the plan version if they know its URL.
+    To make the plan version available to all external users a MetaDeploy admin will need to set the ``is_listed`` checkbox to true (checked) manually on the plan version via the Django admin UI.

 To view the steps that this task performs without publishing, use the ``--dry_run True`` option.